In today’s world, there’s no shortage of places to address a hearing challenge.

 But in the same way that you wouldn’t trust a medical diagnosis to Google or a retail employee, it’s important to understand that there are different levels of hearing testing.

-Yet, a diagnostic hearing assessment looks beyond the WHAT and instead looks at the WHY to determine if you have a hearing loss.
-If so, the assessment helps to find the reasons for the hearing loss, what is the true impact of it, and what is the best solution to help you to achieve the outcomes you’re looking for.
+A diagnostic hearing assessment looks beyond the WHAT and instead looks at the WHY to determine if you have a hearing loss.
+If you do have a hearing loss, the assessment helps to find the reasons for the hearing loss, what the true impact of it is, and what the best solution is to help you achieve the outcomes you’re looking for.

-It’s the reason that it’s not recommended to take short-cuts and work with options that put a band-aid solution on a larger problem.
+This is the reason that it’s not recommended to take shortcuts and work with options that put a band-aid solution on a larger problem.
 Instead, you want to work with a team that focuses on your long-term hearing health.

-At Audiology Associates, these two are fundamental to the way that we support the people that we work with – but with direct-to-consumer, over-the-counter, and big box stores, this level of in-person detail and care is not available.
+At Audiology Associates, these two aspects are fundamental to the way that we support the people we work with—but with direct-to-consumer, over-the-counter, and big box stores, this level of in-person detail and care is not available.

-In late 2021, President Biden signed an executive order that shared that “hearing aids are so expensive (greater than $5,000/pair) that only 14% of approximately 48 million Americans with hearing loss use them”.
+In late 2021, President Biden signed an executive order that shared that “hearing aids are so expensive (greater than $5,000/pair) that only 14% of the approximately 48 million Americans with hearing loss use them.”

-As a result, he will direct the Department of Health and Human Services (HHS) “to consider issuing proposed rules within 120 days for allowing hearing aids to be sold over the counter.”
+As a result, he directed the Department of Health and Human Services (HHS) “to consider issuing proposed rules within 120 days for allowing hearing aids to be sold over the counter.”

 This was followed by the proposed regulations from the FDA (which are currently in a commenting period).

-It’s expected that upon the green light being given that over-the-counter devices will be available in 2022, and rumors suggest that several big consumer brands are preparing to launch their over-the-counter devices, including Apple and even Google.
+It’s expected that upon the green light being given, over-the-counter devices will be available in 2022, and rumors suggest that several big consumer brands are preparing to launch their over-the-counter devices, including Apple and even Google.

-Although there is a lot of unknowns about these types of devices, we have learned a lot from devices like the Bose SoundControl and the Jabra Enhance Plus that are essentially glorified PSAP’s (Personal Sound Amplification Products).
+Although there are a lot of unknowns about these types of devices, we have learned a lot from devices like the Bose SoundControl and the Jabra Enhance Plus, which are essentially glorified PSAPs (Personal Sound Amplification Products).